 Dr Hannah Loney is a Lecturer in Politics at the Australian Catholic University.
 Hannah specialises in twentieth-century Southeast Asian and Pacific history and politics.
 Her forthcoming book, In Women’s Words: Violence and Everyday Life during the Indonesian Occupation of East Timor, 1975–1999, will be published in 2018 with Sussex Academic Press.

 Deb Lee Talbot

 Deb Lee-Talbot is completing a Bachelor of Arts (sociology) at Deakin University.
-Deb is currently completing an internship at Melbourne Museum, researching the 1883 New Guinea expedition of The Argus.
+Deb is also a volunteer with Melbourne Museum, researching historic Australasian expeditions.
 Her primary research interests are religion, gender, Australian and Pacific history.

 Follow Deb on Twitter @socialquery101.

 Dr Victoria Leonard is an early career researcher and tutor at Cardiff University, Wales.
 Her research focuses on late antique historiography, late ancient religion, and gender, sexuality and theories of the body in antiquity.
 Victoria is a founding member, former co-chair, and Steering Committee member of the Women’s Classical Committee.